bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 ![impression](./pics_11_data_visualization/fig1.png)
-*<sub>Figure 1: Data visualization of bacteria grown in the precence of anthocyanins isolated from red grapes.</sub>*
+*<sub>Figure 1: Data visualization of bacteria grown in the presence of anthocyanins isolated from red grapes.</sub>*

 ## Introduction

-Though not as powerfull as R or Python, Excel is a user friendly tool for data analysis and visualization.
+Though not as powerful as R or Python, Excel is a user friendly tool for data analysis and visualization.
 Whether you're working in the food industry or conducting research on nutrition, Excel can help you make sense of your data and present your findings in a clear and compelling way.
 By using Excel's built-in charting features, you can easily create a variety of charts and graphs that visualize key trends and patterns in your data, such as changes in nutrient levels over time, differences between different food products, or correlations between different variables.
 With Excel, you can create professional-looking charts and graphs that are easy to understand and can help you communicate your insights to others.
 Excel offers a wide range of tools and capabilities that can help you make sense of your food-related data and present it in a way that is meaningful and informative.

 ## Data visualization charts in Excel